milofultz/swiki/README.md

 #### Non-Markdown Files

 Any files that exist in your input directory or any subdirectories will be copied to the root directory of the output directory.
+Useful for linking to images, code files, or anything else you want to link to directly.

 ### `_swiki` Directory